mgechev/plainvm/readme.md

 3. Control over more properties of the virtual machine
 4. Better integration with Guacamole
 5. Stable file transfer (of the iso files, required for installing the VMs)
 6. Installer.
-Shell script which will install plainvm within just a few steps.
+Shell script which will install plainvm within just a few steps

 For more ideas and essential features you can check the issue tracker or the project's [wiki](https://github.com/mgechev/plainvm/wiki).